Amarin secures approval for heart drug Vascepa in Canada

 Irish heart drug company Amarin has secured approval from Canadian authorities to sell its one drug in that market.

-The Canadian comes just a couple of weeks after US regulators sanctioned the selling of the drug, Vascepa, to a far wider cohort of patients that previously approved.
+The Canadian green light comes just a couple of weeks after US regulators sanctioned the selling of the drug, Vascepa, to a far wider cohort of patients than previously approved.

 The drug will be sold in Canada through HLS Therapeutics, which negotiated exclusive rights with Amarin.
 HLS currently expects Canadian sales of Vascepa to reach between 150 and 250 million Canadian dollars a year.

-The drug has been on sale in the US since 2014, but was approved only for a much more limited group of patients until the FDA decision to widen access in December.
+The drug has been on sale in the US since 2014, but was approved only for a much more limited group of patients until the Food and Drug Administration decision to widen access in December.

 The Irish-headquartered business has already settled similar claims with Teva, one of the largest generics producers, in a move that is likely to block the introduction of generic competition by Teva for Vascepa till 2029.
 That would give the Irish business a clear nine-year run to establish its product and maximise sales.